Lawrence Township School Board Names New Director of Elementary Education

 Tierney Anderson, a lifelong educator, has always been a bit of a cheerleader, as she relishes seeing greatness in students.
 It’s difficult, however, when students don’t see the potential in themselves.
 That’s where the cheerleading comes into play.

 “If you believe you can’t, you probably won’t because you won’t even try,” says Tierney Anderson was recently named the new director of elementary education by the Metropolitan School District of Lawrence Township.
-The district serves 16,000 students across all schools.
+If you are asking “What is a Metro District,” the answer is that the district serves 16,000 students across all schools.
 Anderson oversees the 11 elementary schools and is in charge of elementary academics, curricula, attendance, discipline issues and parent concerns.

 Anderson, whose teaching experience ranges from third grade to high school calculus, has always encouraged her students to go for it, whatever “it” is, because doing so breeds success.
 It’s advice she followed herself when she decided to go back to school to earn her Ph.D., which she’ll complete in May of 2021 at Indiana State University.